Mikey-E/nerfbaselines-grocery/README.md

 and it should be run first if the input image folder is not already named as such.
 Not all the new images may write to the created image folder.
 In our case we (afterward) have renamed input to images so they are all there and are all the original size.
+- xlsx/ contains files modified for viewing in excel, which may deviate from the pure csv format.

 Recommended:
 - Create a soft-link called "datasets", at the highest directory level,